victorolet/mini-supercomputer/wireless_access_point/README.md

 sudo nano /etc/hostapd/hostapd.conf
 ```

 8. Add the following lines to the file.
-Do NOT forget to change the ssid and wpa_passphrase.
+Do NOT forget to change the ssid and wpa_passphrase to your own password.
+Make sure it is secure enough.
 ```bash
 interface=wlan0
 driver=nl80211